 The College offers testing services to students requiring evaluation of their academic potential, occupational interests, or general ability.
 Students may be referred for individual or group testing by instructors, advisors, or counselors.
 Testing services also are available at the Counseling Office upon individual student request.

-Columbia Junior College serves as an American College Testing (ACT) Program Center and General Educational Development (GED) Testing Center.
+Columbia Junior College serves as a General Educational Development (GED) Testing Center to provide tests of high school equivalency.